moggieuk/Happy-Hare/doc/gcode_customization.md

 # Park filament ready to eject
 variable_parking_distance: 35          # Final filament parking position after final cooling move, 0 will leave filament where it naturally ends up

-# Final Eject - for standalone tuning only
+# Final Eject - for standalone tuning only.
+Automatically set by `MMU_FORM_TIP` command
 variable_final_eject: 0                # default 0, enable during standalone tuning process to eject the filament

 # The park position of the filament is relative to the nozzle and represents where the end of the filament is